American Gladiators (1989 TV series): Season 6–7

+Grand Champions automatically qualified for the second International Gladiators competition, which comprised most of the second half of season 7 and ultimately concluded the series.

+The set

 During the first half of the first season, the show's set resembled that of an ancient Roman gladiatorial arena, with the stands raised high above the ground.
 For the second half, the show's set was changed into a modern indoor sports arena style.
 An onscreen clock was added in the second half of the season, which allowed viewers to see how much time a contender had left to complete an event.

 The hooded figures that officiated the games were replaced by veteran NFL referee Bob McElwee (No. 95).
 Starting in Season 2, former Pacific-10 football referee Larry Thompson became the referee.
 In case of ruling explanations, a host would interview the referee for an explanation.

 Production base

-The first two seasons were recorded on a soundstage at Universal Studios Hollywood.
+The first two seasons were recorded on Stage 27 at Universal Studios Hollywood.
 Beginning with the third season and continuing for the rest of the run, the show relocated production to the CBS Studio Center in Studio City, Los Angeles.
 The studio used to tape the show was referred to on air as “Gladiator Arena”.